signalfx/lambda-nodejs/README.md

 ### Option 2.

-You can update SIGNALFX_ENDPOINT_URL and SIGNALFX_METRICS_URL to send spans directly to the SignalFx backend.
+You can update SIGNALFX_ENDPOINT_URL and SIGNALFX_METRICS_URL to send spans and metrics respectively directly to the SignalFx backend.
 Refer step 2 above (locate the ingest endpoint) to figure out the SignalFx ingest URL.

 ```bash